tkoletsky1973/yieldloop-main/docs/Yieldloop_Whitepaper_12-11-25.md

 If no surplus exists, no profit is distributed.

 ### **Global-Friendly Structure**
-The YieldLoop LLC and supporting entities are designed to support international users without triggering investment contract issues.
+YieldLoop LLC is structured to support international users where legally permissible, without offering tokenized profit rights or investment contracts.
+The focus is on providing access to a proof-driven platform, not on selling financial products.

 ---